Enjoy Summer and Protect Your Skin

 Summer is here!
 The days are long, and the sun is bright.
 As we venture into the sunny outdoors, it’s important to remember that too much sun can be harmful to our skin.

 Did you know that Oregon has one of the highest rates of melanoma in the country?
-And that (according to the CDC) the melanoma death rate for women in Oregon is the highest in the country?
+And that the melanoma death rate for women in Oregon is the highest in the country, according to the CDC?
 This may be related in part to the high proportion of Oregonians with fair skin (a known risk factor for melanoma, one of the deadliest forms of skin cancer), and the intense, episodic UV exposure we sustain during our fleeting, but intense, sunny summer months.